 Following are the three methods by which you can improve the chances of successfully completing the test:

 - Build up Your Stamina

-This is the first and foremost requirement of achieving success in the CPAT test.
-Hence, it is an important part of the CPAT prep.
+This is the first and foremost requirement of achieving success in the test.
+Hence, it is an important part of getting ready for the test.
 Unlike for other kinds of exams, you cannot build stamina in one day or one week; you need a grueling practice schedule to achieve this goal.

 - Practice with Timed Sessions

-The key towards a successful CPAT prep is not just performing well but also in performing all the daunting in the stipulated time frame.
+The key towards a successful preparation is not just performing well but also in performing all the daunting in the stipulated time frame.
 Remember that for the first event only, you need to adhere to a specified time limit.
 You are expected to climb 60 steps of the staircase in a minute.
 Apart from this event, there is no time limit for any other individual event.
 However, for the total test, you are given 10 minutes and 20 seconds for all the eight tasks to be completed successfully.
-Another important aspect your CPAT prep is that you do not have to stop practicing even if you have started achieving the target.
+Another important aspect of your preparation regime is that you do not have to stop practicing even if you have achieved the target.
 In spite of the fact that you may have started completing the eight designated tasks in less than 10 minutes, you still need to work hard in order to keep the practice going.
 The practice must continue otherwise you might lose your agility and stamina.

 - Sources for practicing for the CPAT Prep

 There are many opportunities available in case you want to participate in an orientation or a practice session involving actual equipment and involving actual drills.
 These are not just methods for practicing but also a necessity before taking the test.
 For these, you can choose any of the following options: